 Penalty: See regulation 17.1.

-(2) Each responsible person at a mine must ensure that the noise data on which a noise report is based, or of which a noise report is comprised, is collected by a person approved to collect that data (in this regulation called a “noise officer”).
+(2) Each responsible person at a mine must ensure that the noise data on which a noise report is based, or of which a noise report is comprised, is collected by a person approved to collect that data (in this regulation called a noise officer).

 Penalty: See regulation 17.1.